 A tomato receives more attention from health authorities than communities poisoned by toxic pollution.

-Unequal Response Unequal Protection Campaign
+Unequal Response, Unequal Protection Campaign

 Federal Response to Area-Wide Chemical Exposure

-The Center for Health, Environment & Justice created the Unequal Response, Unequal Protection campaign to address the federal government’s ongoing failure to protect communities exposed to toxic chemicals.
+The Center for Health, Environment and Justice created the Unequal Response, Unequal Protection campaign to address the federal government’s ongoing failure to protect communities exposed to toxic chemicals.
 This shortcoming stems from the lack of a structured federal response capacity and inadequate scientific methods for investigating chemically-associated health outcomes.
 Health investigations typically take years to complete and rarely generate meaningful action for communities.
-Additionally, The current response has a disparate impact on low-wealth populations and communities of color who disproportionately endure environmental hazards.
+Additionally, the current response has a disparate impact on low-wealth populations and communities of color who disproportionately endure environmental hazards.

 Project Objective and Progress